The lattice of varieties of monoids

 Recall that an element $x$ of a lattice $\langle L;\vee,\wedge\rangle$ is \emph{neutral} if

-It is well known that if $a$ is neutral in $L$, then $L$ is decomposable into a subdirect product of the principal ideal and the principal filter of $L$ generated by $a$; see~\cite[Theorem~254]{Gratzer-11}, for instance.
+It is well known that if $a$ is a neutral element in a lattice $L$, then $L$ is decomposable into a subdirect product of the principal ideal and the principal filter of $L$ generated by $a$; see Gr\"atzer \cite[Theorem~254]{Gratzer-11}, for instance.